adobe/aio-lib-ims/README.md

 From this algorithm we can derive the following requirements for a plugin:

-* _MUST_ be installed and available to the `require` function of the AIO Lib Core IMS Library.
+* _MUST_ be installed and available to the `require` function of the AIO IMS Library.
 * _MUST_ set the script to be loaded by `require`-ing the plugin's root folder in the `package.json#/main` property (this is actually how `require` loads the package's main script when using the folder containing the `package.json` file).
 * _MUST_ export an object from this script with the following two properties being functions: